Bethesda Historical Society

 Vice-President – David Schardt

-David is a retired scientist, history buff, and Bethesda resident since 1986.
-He also serves on the Board of the Maryland Senior Olympics, the Maryland Citizens Review Board for Children, and on the Montgomery County Sports Advisory Committee.
-David has been umpiring high school and men’s baseball games in Montgomery County since 2003.
+David is a retired public health scientist, history buff, and Bethesda resident since 1986.
+He also serves on the Board of the Maryland Senior Olympics, the Maryland Citizens Review Board for Children, the Montgomery County Sports Advisory Committee, and is a Red Cross volunteer supervisor responding to fires in Montgomery County.
+David has been officiating high school basketball, football, softball and baseball, as well as men’s baseball, in the County for more than 20 years.
+His three children attended public schools in Bethesda.
+David manages the Society’s website.

 Secretary – Hank Levine